All Episodes

 Is it partial defeat, partial victory?

-Is it some some agreement where both sides can claim they won, even though that can't possibly be true?
+Is it some agreement where both sides can claim they won, even though that can't possibly be true?

 Well, take that back.

-The way Washington operates, the way these people up there talk, they could probably come up with something about which they could say just that.
+The way Washington operates, the way these people up there talk, they could probably come up with something about which they could say just that, regardless of what the details are.

-Anyway, Malcolm, I appreciate your patience.
+Anyway, Malcolm, I really appreciate your patience.

 It's great to hear from you.